 ERGO Insurance NV/SA ensures that the subcommittees are organised in such a way as to promote dynamic discussion by (i) the proportioned size of the relevant committee and (ii) avoiding permanent guests sitting on the relevant committees, except in duly justified situations.
-Independent Control Functions and (certain) members of the Management Committee or Board of Directors, as well as Head of's or Managers (N-1) may however be invited to the subcommittees to report in their areas of responsibility.
+Independent Control Functions attend upon their own request and (certain) members of the Management Committee or Board of Directors, as well as Heads of or Managers (N-1) may however be invited to the subcommittees to report in their areas of responsibility.